kamilkisiela/apollo-angular/website/docs/data/subscriptions.md

 }
 ```

+## subscribe vs subscribeToMore

+In short:
+ - `subscribe` listens to results emitted by a GraphQL Subscription and lets you update one or many queries.
+ - `subscribeToMore` listens to GraphQL Subscription as well but is tightly connected with one query.

+We recommend to use `subscribe` in most cases and leave `subscribeToMore` for things like pagination.
 ## Authentication over WebSocket

 In many cases it is necessary to authenticate clients before allowing them to receive subscription results.
 To do this, the `SubscriptionClient` constructor accepts a `connectionParams` field, which passes a custom object that the server can use to validate the connection before setting up any subscriptions.